What's the Weather like in Istanbul in October

 Precipitation levels are much higher in October across Turkey.
 In Istanbul, 60mm of rainfall is expected on average over ten days.
 There will be some showers, but, at this time of year, it's unlikely they will be heavy or prolonged.
 Rainfall may be accompanied by thunderstorms, but by the end of the month this is a less common occurrence.
 It will also be slightly wetter in the northern parts of the province, where they see more rainfall year round.
 In the south of the country, the increase in precipitation is much more marked.
 In Alanya, for example, they only expect 10mm of rainfall over four days in September, but by October there is likely to be 80mm over seven days (eight times more rainfall than in the preceding month).

-It’s always quite humid in Turkey, but at this time the humidity rises to a very uncomfortable 80%.
-There are also likely to be around 9 days of fog, which shouldn’t be too heavy or cause too much disruption, but may not clear quickly.
+It's always quite humid in Turkey, but at this time the humidity rises to a very uncomfortable 80%, compared to the lowest month in terms of humidity, July, with only 65%.
+There are also likely to be around 9 days of fog, which shouldn't be too heavy or cause too much disruption, but may not clear quickly.

 Muyan Suites offers luxury accommodation, in the heart of the Old City.
 In fact, it's just 500 metres from the Grand Bazaar.
 There are few amenities in comparison to some of the bigger chain hotels in the area, but the hotel prides itself on service and quality, which more than makes up for a lack of spa and wellness centre.